What will I learn?

 During our Physics module you will develop the skills and confidence in building, applying and reviewing models and techniques in physics to analyse practical scientific and engineering problems.
 The module will enable you to develop the academic competency to proceed to undergraduate studies in physics and other mathematics-based programmes, developing both your theoretical and practical skills.
 By the end of the module, you will be able to use physical principles in the analysis and solution of real world problems in the sciences and engineering.

-The Computer Science module is an introduction to a broad range of foundational concepts required for anyone looking to progress to an undergraduate degree.
+The Computer Science module is an introduction to a broad range of foundational concepts.
 You will develop problem solving skills with an emphasis on computational thinking; decomposition, abstraction, patterns & algorithms.
-You will gain a knowledge of fundamental aspects including the theory of computing, systems and architectures, practical activities including programming, top-down design, the application of the software lifecycle, and the object-orientated paradigm.
-Additionally you will see how computing has an impact on the whole of society and how its use will have social, ethical and legal consequences.
+You will gain a knowledge of fundamental aspects including the theory of computing, systems and architectures, practical activities including programming, top-down design, the application of the software lifecycle, and the object-oriented paradigm.
+Additionally you will see how computing has an impact on the whole of society and how its use will have social, ethical and legal consequences..

 Our Inquiry and Research Skills for Science is a core module on this course, and is delivered in two parts to complement your other modules.
 The first part of this module looks at developing core research and inquiry skills including academic searching, using sources, teamwork, reflection and problem based learning inquiries.
 The second part of the module allows you to put everything you have learnt into practice through a research based project.